 - Produce evidence-based resources on literacy and numeracy;

 - Document the key features of professional learning that help to mobilise evidence;

 - Explore how professional learning is implemented in schools to help mobilise evidence; and

 - Explore conditions that support effective mobilisation of evidence including general aspects of a schools’ context such as school leadership, school adoption of professional learning processes, system support and student demographics.

-The focus of the GEMS research investigation is on understanding the different factors that are involved in mobilising research evidence in schools through professional learning.
+The GEMS research investigation focussed on understanding the different factors that are involved in mobilising research evidence in schools through professional learning.

 The diagram below reflects the key elements investigated as part of GEMS: how schools mobilise literacy and numeracy research through professional learning, and what factors help and hinder the use of research-informed practices in the classroom.

 The GEMS Research Framework is intended as a resource to support the evaluation and implementation of multi-school initiatives to strengthen the mobilisation of research evidence in practice.